Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/about.md

 * **MuJoCo and Python:** building a dynamic model with compliant joints, actuator dynamics, and contact, then scripting parameter sweeps over gait period and logging sensor data.
 * **Experiment design and data analysis:** using phone‑based motion capture, friction tests, and timing control (e.g., microcontroller‑based gait timing) to measure speed and robustness across timing conditions.

-These capabilities support the full Assignment 2 workflow: **design, build, simulate, and validate** the robot under controlled gait timing variations.
+These capabilities support the full Assignment 2 workflow: **design, build, simulate, and validate** the robot under controlled gait timing variations and make optimizations accordingly.

 #### Topic Fit